Current as of April 13, 2021

 The Building Healthy Relationships specialty consultations offer a variety of tracks that are customized to different relationships.
 When you call Military OneSource to arrange a specialty consultation, your consultant will help you identify the track — or tracks — that are right for you.

-- Building Healthy Relationships with Your Significant Other.
+- Strengthening the Couple Connection.
 This track includes personalized coaching sessions, educational resources, guidance and tools to support a stronger partnership during the COVID-19 pandemic and beyond.

 - Healthy Parent-Child Connections.
 You will work with a consultant to identify goals for your relationship with your child.
 Your consultant will also give you education and resources to enhance your bond.
 If appropriate, your child may attend sessions with you.